 Looking to maximize your saving potential?
 Don’t overlook teaching in rural Korea.

-Many of the really rural schools don’t have enough funding (or students) to justify the expense of their own native English speaker.
+Many of the really rural schools don’t have enough funding (or students) to justify the expense of employing a full-time English language teacher.
 But they still value the experience.
-Smaller schools sometimes pay bigger schools to borrow their English teacher one day a week (referred to as a travel school), or to get a few hours with the native speaker online.
+Smaller schools sometimes pay bigger schools to borrow their English teacher one day a week (referred to as a travel school), or to get a few hours with the fluent English speaker online.

 The public school schedule isn’t high on hours (it can be anywhere from 9-22 hours a week, depending on your school).
 What this means is that you might get a position that ships you out to another school and gives you bonus pay for the inconvenience.
 Other schools will offer extra pay if you teach an hour or two online to nearby rural schools during your office hours.